Bowel Cancer & Physical Activity

 Bowel Cancer UK

 People who are more physically active, have a lower risk of bowel cancer.
-Being active can help you maintain a healthy body weight and makes you feel good.
+Being active can help you keep to a healthy body weight and helps to make you feel good.

-Try to do at least 30 minutes of physical activity such as brisk walking, five times a week.
-As fitness improves, aim for 60 minutes.
+Aim for at least 30 minutes of physical activity five times a week.
 If you don’t do much physical activity, try starting with 10 minutes and increase the time gradually.
-It doesn't have to be about working out in a gym.
-Enjoy it!

-If you are very overweight, or have health problems, speak to your GP before beginning a weight management and exercise programme.
+If you’re very overweight, or have health problems, speak to your GP before beginning a weight management and exercise programme.

 Useful resources